cunger/escape-velocity/content/docs/transport.md

 ---
 title: "Transport"
-summary: "Mass and heat transport.
-Concentration diffusion and temperature conduction."
+summary: "Mass and heat transport."
-date: 2019-11-16T12:37:22+01:00
+date: 2019-11-16
 weight: 11
 math: true
-toc: false
+toc: true
 ---

 Heat transfer can be due to: